SamCH93/ppPooling/README.md

 make drunpdf
 ```

-which outputs the file `pppooling.pdf` in the paper directory.
-This takes a bit
+which should output the file `pppooling.pdf` in the paper directory.
+This takes
-longer but reruns our analyses in a Docker container which encapsulates the
+a bit longer but reruns our analyses in a Docker container which encapsulates
-computational environment (R and R versions) that was used in the original
+the computational environment (R and R package versions) that was used in the
-analysis.
+original analysis.

 ## References